LLNL/axom/src/docs/sphinx/coding_guide/headerorg_sec4.rst

         methods defined in it.
 A compiler will require the full definitions of these constructs to be seen in every source file that uses them.

-        **Note:** Function templates or class template members whose implementations are fully specialized with all template arguments **must** be defined in an associated source file to avoid linker errors.
-Fully specialized templates are not templates and are treated just like regular functions.
+.. note:: Function templates or class template members whose implementations
+          are fully specialized with all template arguments **must** be defined in an associated source file to avoid linker errors.
+Fully specialized templates *are not* templates and are treated just like regular functions.

 4.4 Extraneous header files or forward declarations (i.e., those not required for standalone compilation) **must not** be included in header files.